 Pennies for Quarters will provide a caring and stable environment.
-Those homeless veterans that come to us and wish to be a part of our program will go through a screening process and have to agree to our codes of conduct.
-All applicants must be able to provide proof of service and must have been either honorably or generally discharged.
-They must be drug free or be willing to enter into in-patient treatment, agree to monthly drug testing, and understand that the purpose is to help them gain control of any issues they struggle with, find employment and eventually live on their own.
+Those homeless veterans that come to us and wish to be a part of our program will go through a screening process and agree to our codes of conduct.
+It will be made clear that the purpose of our organization is to help them gain control of any issues they struggle with, find employment, and eventually live on their own.
+All applicants must be able to provide proof of service and have been either honorably or generally discharged.
 We’re here to help put our veterans on the path to wellness while treating them with respect and dignity.

+The Central Building.
 An important part of Pennies For Quarters is this facility.
 Space for individual or group therapy, AA meetings, etc is integral in getting residents the help they need.
 A computer room will give them the chance to learn new skills and apply for jobs and get in touch with family and a laundry room and stock room will provide basic needs.
-On the grounds will also be community gardens which have been shown to be therapeutic and will also allow the residents to save on food costs.
+On the grounds will also be community gardens which have been shown to be therapeutic.
 The lives these men and women led were very different from what they are experiencing now.
 We hope to give them back the sense of community and belonging that will help them have a happier and healthier existence.